AI Watch is a website to track people, organizations, products (tools, websites, etc.), and (in the future) other aspects of AI safety.

 So far, all of the development is done by Issa Rice.

-Funding is provided by Vipul Naik.
+Funding is provided by Vipul Naik (see here for the Org Watch funding).
 That page only covers task payment.
 The site is developed under work time for Vipul, which is funded by a stipend as well.
 The stipend payment for AI Watch can be calculated as a percentage of the total stipend depending on how much time I have spent working on this site.
 Development on Vipul’s time is limited to one day per week (for several more weeks).
 I will add a calculation here at some point.